-Performer Natalie Allen transforms, she’s no longer Julia Gillard, she’s not ‘that woman’, she’s every woman.
+World class performer Natalie Allen transforms, she’s no longer Julia Gillard, she’s every woman.
 Powerful and defiant (Out in Perth)

-JULIA is a powerful solo work by one of Australia's leading contemporay dancer's created from the parliamentary record, media reportage and public commentary around the political leadership of Australia’s first female Prime Minister, Julia Gillard.
+JULIA is a powerful solo work by one of Australia's leading contemporary dancer's created from the parliamentary record, media reportage and public commentary around the political leadership of Australia’s first female Prime Minister, Julia Gillard.

 …And I say to the Leader of the Opposition I will not be lectured about sexism and misogyny by this man.
 I will not.
 And the Government will not be lectured about sexism and misogyny by this man.
 Not now, not ever…and if he wants to know what misogyny looks like in modern Australia, he doesn't need a motion in the House of Representatives, he needs a mirror.
 That's what he needs (PM Julia Gillard, 2012)